Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 “For all have sinned, and come short of the glory of God.”
 (Ro 3:23)

 “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.”
 (I Joh 3:4)

 The essential problem with transgressing God’s laws is that these are not, as some people claim, arbitrary rules established by certain cultures which change over time as circumstances change.
 The definition of natural law is “a phenomenon of nature that has been proven to invariably occur whenever certain conditions exist or are met.”

 Natural laws are God’s invariable, eternal laws, established when he designed the universe.
 We understand this process in physics, but this also applies to social and spiritual domains.
-Human actions cannot break these laws, such as the law of gravity, without throwing the affected part of the universe into chaos and inevitable destruction.
+Human actions cannot break these laws without throwing the affected part of the universe into chaos and inevitable destruction.

 Don’t make the mistake of narrowly pegging every biblical reference to “law” as being about the law of Moses.
-Long before God made a particular covenant with the descendants/ nation of Jacob/Israel there were basic laws of holiness – perfection in relationship – taught to all mankind.
+Long before God made a particular covenant with the descendants of Jacob / nation of Israel there were basic laws of holiness – perfection in relationship – taught to all mankind.
 These are for the purpose of establishing and maintaining harmonious relationships with each other and with God.
 These are built into human conscience with at least the common sense awareness that trouble will follow misbehavior.

 - Cain knew that it was a sin to murder.
 (Gen 4:8-9)